kiakeshmiri/Mean-mad/README.md

 ```
 npm start
 ```
-This will lunch Angular development sever using proxy.json.
+This will lunch Angular development server using proxy.json.
 Open browser and go to http://localhost:4200.
 You can create posts and test and see how httpClient and Subject.next and Obersvables works.

-Now lets focus on dotnetcore.
+Now let's focus on dotnetcore.
 The same exact logic and database structure is implemented in dotnetcore.
-To run the application and use dotnetcore insted Node and Exoress, simply Ctrl+c on first terminal (i.e. the same terminal that you ran node app.js).
+To run the application and use dotnetcore instead Node and Exoress, simply Ctrl+c on first terminal (i.e. the same terminal that you ran node app.js).
 Open a new terminal and run the following:

 ```
 cd mean-mad